25 Feb 2016 by Olga Brighton

 Italy, known as the "melting pot" of the world's art, culture and religion - from the Renaissance to the birth of Roman Catholicism – this location has had a huge influence on how western civilisation was built.

 The richness of the cuisine, culture, climate and breathtaking scenery make living here a great choice for retirement.
-Check out the top 4 places below if you decide Italy may be for you:
+Check out the top 4 places below if you decide to retire in Italy.

 Has long been popular with travelers, with dreamy landscapes and cultural heritage, this beautiful region is the birthplace of the Renaissance.
 It has been home to some of Italy’s most famous individuals including Dante, Michelangelo, Da Vinci, and Galileo.